luc-constantin/notion-calculator/README.md

 # Notion-Calculator

 ### Notion - Calculator
-is an app I decide to use it on one of my Budget table within Notion.
+This is an app I decide to use it on one of my Budget table within Notion.
+I opened a simple embed within Notion and added the link below the Custom sums in Notion.

 #### Main Functions
 - it mimicks iOS Calculator